 Inside the nave, three aisles were divided by Gothic ogival and moulded arcades, supported on partially moulded columns.
 These columns also supported the roof truss formed in the “zaskrzynieniowy” (chest) system.
-In the medieval church, the spacing of individual prats of ruff truss was adapted to the width of the presbytery, and the bottom beams of the truss (also floor beams) were supported in the presbytery on the last wall of frame.
-In this situation, the lateral, wider parts of the nave did not support the truss, so the upper parts of the presbytery walls were extended to the nave, up to the west wall of the church and the height of the side walls of the nave was lowered.
-In this way, on the beams of the walls of the presbytery extended on the nave, support was obtained for the truss above the nave.
-As a result, inside the church, the lateral, wider than the presbytery parts of the nave gave the impression as if they were covered with a lowered ceiling (looking like a suspended chest).
+In the medieval church, the spacing of individual prats of ruff truss was adapted to the width of the chancel, and the bottom beams of the truss (also floor beams) were supported in the chancel on the last wall of frame.
+In this situation, the lateral, wider parts of the nave did not support the truss, so the upper parts of the chancel walls were extended to the nave, up to the west wall of the church and the height of the side walls of the nave was lowered.
+In this way, on the beams of the walls of the chancel extended on the nave, support was obtained for the truss above the nave.
+As a result, inside the church, the lateral, wider than the chancel parts of the nave gave the impression as if they were covered with a lowered ceiling (looking like a suspended chest).

 Originally a southern portal led to the church, Gothic, pointed, richly decorated with floral motifs.
 The second entrance portal was located on the axis of the west facade.
 The windows were opened from the south and west, and also contrary to the medieval building tradition from the north, which was obviously due to the large cubature of the building and the need to light up three aisles.
 The original windows were rectangular with ogival arch in the upper part.

 The preserved to this day church is an extremely valuable monument, because it is the oldest timber building in Poland with three aisles.
 Despite the transformation of the original spatial arrangement in the Baroque period, its structure along with the wall frames and the ruff truss system over the nave remained intact.
 What’s more, in the southern aisle there is an ogival, Gothic portal, richly decorated with floral motifs, with the Odrowąż coat of arms and the date of building 1466.